Multi-RoI Human Mesh Recovery with Camera Consistency and Contrastive Losses: Experiments

 \subsection{Limitations}

 Figure \ref{fig:failure-example} shows failure cases, where both our method and CLIFF produce nearly perfect reprojection results without noticeable misalignment in the 2D image.
-But in the 3D space, though our method is better than CLIFF, some body parts of both methods deviate from the ground truth.
-These examples further show that our method outperforms CLIFF.
-But as a single-image method, introducing multiple crops still cannot solve the ill-posed problem that there are multiple 3D meshes matching with the same 2D person.
+But in the 3D space, some body parts of both methods deviate from the ground truth.
+These examples show that introducing multiple RoIs still cannot solve the ill-posed problem that there may be multiple 3D meshes matching with the same 2D configuration.